Log Field Interpretation & Decoding

 Deconstructing the Raw Log Line

-Establish the foundational tokenization process by breaking down space-delimited log entries into discrete, addressable fields.
-Identify standard positional tokens: client IP, RFC 3339 timestamp, HTTP method, request URI, protocol version, status code, and response size.
-Field boundaries are defined by whitespace and quoted strings, requiring regex or state-machine parsers for reliable extraction.
-Establish baseline validation rules aligned with Server Log Fundamentals & Compliance before scaling extraction pipelines.
+Tokenization is the foundation: break a space-delimited entry into discrete, addressable fields.
+The combined format carries client IP, ident, auth user, timestamp, the quoted request line (method, URI, protocol), status code, response size, the quoted referer, and the quoted user-agent.
+Field boundaries are defined by whitespace and quoted strings, so a naive split on spaces breaks the moment a user-agent contains a space (which every real one does).
+A regex or state-machine parser is required for reliable extraction.
+Establish baseline validation rules aligned with the parent Server Log Fundamentals & Compliance pillar before scaling extraction pipelines.

 Implementation: PCRE Regex for Combined Log Format